All Episodes

 Congressman Chip Roy is on the "Best of Sean Hannity Show" to talk about the important issues of the day and why it's so important that Congress does its job!See omnystudio.com/listener for privacy information.

-An hour two, Sean Hannity show.
+An hour to Sean Hannity Show Toll Free.

 Our number is 800-941.

-Uh an effort started yesterday by conservative House Republicans along with the Speaker of the House, Mike Johnson, legislation that is aimed at blocking non-citizens from voting in U.S. elections.
+Sean, if you want to be a part of the program, an effort started yesterday by conservative House Republicans, along with the Speaker of the House, Mike Johnson, legislation that is aimed at blocking non-citizens from voting in U.S. elections.

 But anyway, they held the big press conference yesterday with the leaders in the House and the Senate.